jereodell/poetry/nerve.md

 # Nerve

 Grief is; possessed is; mean, more of madness, less of
-lyric luv--all gibberish is; even our ill-repute.
+lyric luv -- all gibberish is; even our ill-repute.
 Sub-verse:

 obeisance made of habit is; acquiesce is; forget
 who held the razor's edge to save our necks --